wwmoraes/site/content/posts/lua-metatables-introduction/index.md

 {{< source "conventional-array.lua" >}}

 {{< admonition note >}}

-Lua arrays are 1-indexed.
-I.e. they start on index one instead of zero like some common programming languages.
+Lua arrays are 1-indexed, i.e. they start on index one instead of zero like some common programming languages.

 {{< /admonition >}}

 ### Metatables